57: Diversity Issues on Digital/Wireless Entertainment Front

 A: We [black film festivals] face the same issues, so many of us have created a network.
 We aren't in competition, we share information.

-What issues do black film festival face?
+Q: What issues do black film festival face?

-Distribution, resources and proper recognition.
+A: Distribution, resources and proper recognition.
 We [black film festivals] are often the breeding ground for new black filmmakers, who might not get to show at Sundance, yet people don't recognize our significance.

-What steps should a filmmaker take after submitting a film to ensue its acceptance?
+Q: What steps should a filmmaker take after submitting a film to ensue its acceptance?

 A: The personal touch is best.
 Don't just fill out the forms and send your film in.
 Call and give a 30-second pitch And, of course, it doesn't hurt if your film is great.
 After a film gets accepted, get the word out to all your family and friends.
 This year, one director told everyone about his screening--he called the local press and set up interviews, sold tickets to people who are coming in just to see his film.
-Get the buzz out
+Get the buzz out.

 FESTIVAL FACTS